ToF-/SPOJ/ANADIV/design.md

+### What is an anagram of a number ?

+An anagram M of number N = d₀d₁…dn is the number formed by a permutation of the digits d₀,d₁,…dn such that M <> N.

-How to represent large numbers ?
+### How to represent large numbers ?

 Use arrays of digits (AD).
 A digit is a number between 0 and 9.
 Store units on location 0, tens on location 1 and so on.
 The value of the AD is AD[0] + AD[1] * 10 + … + AD[L-1] * 10^(L-1) where L = number of digits in the number.

-How to represent the maximum anagram ?
+### How to represent the maximum anagram ?

 Sort the AD in increasing order.
 Let M = d₀ + d₁.10 + … + dl.10^(l-1)

 Since di ≤ di+1 and 10^p < 10^(p+1), M is the largest number that can be created with d₀d₁…

-Given an AD N, how to obtain M the next largest anagram of N such that M < N
+### Given an AD N, how to obtain M the next largest anagram of N such that M < N ?

 Starting from the left (unit, then tens, etc), deterrmine the longest descencding subsequence LDS, such d₀ ≥ d₁ ≥ … dp